myriadrf/LimeSDR-XTRX_GW/README.md

 ### Notes

 * If after updating from GW >v1.13 to a different version the gw version reported in LimeSuite does not change after a board power cycle, it is likely that your **gold** image was overwritten by **user** image.
 In this case you should write **gold_flash_programming_file.bin** or **combined_flash_programming_file.bin** using the gold image write function in software.
-* The **gold** image takes a longer time to boot than the **user** image.
-For this reason, your OS may have issues recognizing the board.
+* Loading **gold** image when **user** image loading fails takes more time than successfully loading **user** image.
+For this reason, in fallback mode, your OS may have issues recognizing the board.
 Entering the UEFI/BIOS settings while booting up and exiting may alleviate this.
 Powering the board via USB is also known to help.
 * If for some reason you do not wish to use multiboot functionality, you can program your board using the **gold_image** programming function in software and the **user_flash_programming_file.bin** file.

 ## Programming the board